bovle/poker_dev_env/README.md

 Over the course of the game 5 public community cards are delt (called board cards).

-To win the player must either get every other player to fold (given up on their hand), or have the best poker hand at the end of the game.
+To win the player must either get every other player to fold (given up on their hand) or have the best poker hand at the end of the game.

 The poker hand is made up of the 5 best cards out of the 2 private cards the player is delt and the 5 board cards shared with all players.